DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: INTRODUCTION

 \section{INTRODUCTION}

-With the enormous progress in the research field of Natural Language Processing (NLP), various powerful Large Language Models (LLMs) have been developed and are capable of producing human-like texts, programming code, and service compositions etc. \cite{openai2023gpt4, chowdhery2023palm, devlin2018bert, touvron2023llama, aiello2023service}.
-Nowadays with always more robots co-operating with humans in industrial and household settings \cite{liu2023human, aboki2023automating}, where planning considering context becomes important \cite{goel2023semantically}, e.g., performing household tasks such as house cleaning as shown in Fig. \ref{fig:fig1}, many researchers use LLMs for solving robot Task And Motion Planning (TAMP) problems \cite{huang2022language, song2023llm, liu2023llm+, ding2023task, ahn2022i, rana2023sayplan, chen2023autotamp}.
-While directly using pre-trained LLMs to generate action plans for the robots tends to result in extremely low success rates in generating executable plans and completing the goals \cite{pallagani2024prospects, valmeekam2022large}, most of them use LLMs to extract common-sense knowledge to improve the performance of classical automated task planning approaches with respect to plan correctness, executability, and feasibility \cite{huang2022language, ding2023task, chen2023autotamp}.
-Several approaches use LLMs to generate task specifications defined in formal language, e.g., the domain and problem files programmed in the Planning Domain Definition Language (PDDL) \cite{mcdermott1998pddl}, that can be solved by the off-the-shelf TAMP algorithms \cite{liu2023llm+, chen2023autotamp}.
+With the rapid and enormous progress in the research field of Natural Language Processing (NLP), various powerful Large Language Models (LLMs) have been developed that are capable of producing human-like texts, programming code, and service compositions etc.~\cite{openai2023gpt4, chowdhery2023palm, devlin2018bert, touvron2023llama, aiello2023service}.
+Nowadays with more and more robots cooperating with humans in industrial and household settings~\cite{liu2023human, aboki2023automating}, e.g., performing household tasks such as cleaning (Fig. \ref{fig:fig1}), many researchers use LLMs for solving robot Task And Motion Planning (TAMP) problems~\cite{huang2022language, song2023llm, liu2023llm+, ding2023task, ahn2022i, rana2023sayplan, chen2023autotamp, silver2024generalized}.
+While directly using pre-trained LLMs to generate action plans for the robots tends to result in extremely low success rates in generating executable plans and completing the goals~\cite{pallagani2024prospects, valmeekam2022large}, most of them use LLMs to extract common-sense knowledge to improve the performance of classical automated task planning approaches with respect to plan correctness, executability, and feasibility~\cite{huang2022language, ding2023task, chen2023autotamp}.
+Several approaches use LLMs to generate task specifications defined in formal language, e.g., the domain and problem files programmed in the Planning Domain Definition Language (PDDL)~\cite{mcdermott1998pddl}, that can be solved by the off-the-shelf TAMP algorithms~\cite{liu2023llm+, xie2023translating, zuo2024planetarium}.
 However, previous TAMP approaches were cumbersome as they required vast manual knowledge engineering and input from human experts, inducing practically impossible domain adaptations.
-On the other hand, none of the approaches above tackle long-term task planning problems, which are particularly difficult to solve with the growing problem complexity.
+On the other hand, none of the approaches above tackle long-term task planning problems, which are particularly difficult to solve with the growing problem complexity \cite{chen2023autotamp}.